Table of Contents

 Effects of Acidic Foods on Teeth

-- Enamel Erosion: The primary concern with acidic foods is enamel erosion.
+The primary concern with acidic foods is enamel erosion.
 Dental enamel is the protective outer layer of the teeth and serves as a barrier against decay.
-However, when exposed to acid, the enamel gradually wears away.
+However, acid gradually wears it away.
 This erosion can lead to increased tooth sensitivity, discolouration, and weakened teeth, making them more prone to cavities and other dental problems.

-- Tooth Sensitivity: As the enamel thins due to acid erosion, the underlying dentin becomes more exposed.
+As acid erodes the enamel, the underlying dentin becomes more exposed.
 Dentin contains tiny tubules that connect to the nerves of the teeth, resulting in increased sensitivity to hot, cold, sweet, or acidic foods and beverages.

-- Tooth Discoloration: Acidic foods can contribute to tooth discolouration by eroding the enamel and exposing the yellowish dentin beneath.
-This can lead to the teeth’ dull, yellow appearance, affecting their aesthetic appeal.
+Acidic foods can contribute to tooth discolouration by eroding the enamel and exposing the yellowish dentin beneath.
+This can make teeth look dull and yellow, reducing their aesthetic appeal.

 - Citrus Fruits: Oranges, lemons, grapefruits, and limes are highly acidic.